Astralea/weibo-discord-bot/README.md

 *Read this in other languages: [简体中文](README.zh-CN.md)*

-This project is a Python-based bot that scans specified Weibo accounts and sends new posts to corresponding Discord channels.
+This project is a Python-based bot that scans specified Weibo accounts and sends new posts to designated Discord channels.
 It's a great tool if you want to keep track of certain Weibo accounts and have updates delivered directly to your Discord server.

 ## Features